scaleway/docs-content/.devcontainer/info.md

 This configuration is intended for [Github Codespaces](https://docs.github.com/en/codespaces) users.

-The `devcontainer.json` file allows to specify a configuration that can be used to create a codespace.
+The `devcontainer.json` file allows to specify a configuration that can be used to create a Codespace.

-Refer to the official [codespaces devcontainers documentation](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration) for more information.
+Refer to the official [Codespaces devcontainers documentation](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration) for more information.

 ## Elements